sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 11/29/2021 23:47 PT_
+_Updated 11/30/2021 17:43 PT_

-v7.9.1 has been released to 100% of users on iOS and Android.
-The team is now finishing up QA on v7.9.2, which addresses issues with accessing weight progress.
+v7.9.2 has been submitted to the app store for approval.
+The team is now working on a few crashing fixes that will be released in a v7.9.3 patch and also continuing to work on v7.10.

 ***